Soc - Bachelor of Science (BSc) in Business Administration and Sociology

 Commencement and transition regulations

-41. These Programme Regulations are effective for students enrolled on the programme in September 2020 or later, and for students who are transferred to these Programme Regulations, see section 42.
+41. These Programme Regulations are effective for students enrolled in the programme in September 2021 or later, and for students who are transferred to these Programme Regulations, see section 42.

-42. Students who began their studies under the 2019 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2019 regulations are transferred to these 2020 Programme Regulations and shall complete the remainder of their studies under these Programme Regulations, see however subsection (2).
+§ 42.
+Students who began their studies under the 2020 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2020 regulations are transferred to the 2021 Programme.